 You might feel tempted to bring the entire spice rack, your pots and pans, and every kitchen gadget you own.
 However, food and cooking items weigh a lot more than you might think.
 More weight means more stress on your vehicle and higher fuel consumption.

 But, not to worry!
 Over time, you’ll realize that you only use a few items when cooking in your RV or over the campfire.
 Pay attention to these items and gradually eliminate other things from the list.

-Another great way to avoid bringing too many things is to plan your meals for your trips.
+Another great way to avoid bringing too many things is to plan (or even prep) your meals for your trips ahead of time.
 Then, identify the ingredients you need to make these meals and get just that.
 I recommend two options for breakfast, lunch, dinner, and cold beverages.
 Then, toss in a few snacks and a hot drink.

 When cooking at camp, make it more about the experience than the food itself.
 Even if you decide to go alone, the sense of independence can be as thrilling as spending time with your loved ones.
+TAXA’s habitats embody this, with standard and overlanding editions of their campers that give you everything you need — but nothing you don’t.
+This keeps you focused on enjoying the reason you’re in an RV or trailer: your surroundings.
 Prepare to be resourceful if you forget something, and don’t be afraid to ask your neighbors for a bit of oil, sugar, or campfire cooking tips.
 Most of us are friendly and will be happy to share some with you.
 We’ve been there!